mengchen-tam/pa-lab/README.md

 ## Post Deployment Steps (Mandatory):

+`Note: Wait atleast 20-25 mins for the Palo Alto VM to bootstrap.`

+#### 1. Assign EIP to the Management Interface of the Palo Alto VMs.

-`Note: Wait atleast 20-25 mins for the Palo Alto VM to bootstrap.
-Assign an elastic IP on to the instance Management Network Interface to access the Palo Alto VM via browser and ssh using the key name.`
+ To access the Palo Alto VMs via SSH and Web Browser, assign an elastic IP on to the PAVM Management Network Interface.

-#### 1. Assign admin user password to access the Palo Alto VM via web browser.
+#### 2. Assign Admin user password to access the Palo Alto VM via web browser.

 ```
-ssh -i <KEY_NAME>.pem  admin@xxx
+ssh -i <KEY_NAME>.pem  admin@<EIP>

 admin@vmseries-fw1-poc> configure
 Entering configuration mode